Azure/toketi-iothubreact/README.md

 }
 ```

-There are some [configuration parameters](src/main/resources/reference.conf) to manage the
+There are some [configuration settings](src/main/resources/reference.conf) to manage the
-checkpoint behavior, and soon it will also be possible to plug-in custom storage backends,
+checkpoint behavior, and in future it will also be possible to plug-in custom storage backends,
 implementing a simple
 [interface](src/main/scala/com/microsoft/azure/iot/iothubreact/checkpointing/Backends/CheckpointBackend.scala)
 to read and write the stream position.